 Because vet school is going to be expensive, you need to know the best ways to pay for vet school and what to expect for your debt versus salary.
+Keep reading to learn your best options in 2021.

 Becoming a vet means six-figure student loan debt

 The upside is that the demand for veterinarians is on the rise.
-Finding a position isn’t the problem, but paying down your vet school loans will take some serious effort.
+Finding a position isn’t the problem.
+But paying down your vet school loans will take some serious effort.

 The first two ways to pay for vet school